-Nikon D3400 versus Panasonic GX8
+Nikon D3400 vs Panasonic GX8

-The Nikon D3400 and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in August 2016 and July 2015.
+The Nikon D3400 and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in August 2016 and July 2015.
 The D3400 is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3400) and a Four Thirds (GX8) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (15 percent) than the Nikon D3400.
 However, the GX8 is markedly heavier (9 percent) than the D3400.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D3400) and the Micro Four Thirds Lens Catalog (GX8).
 Mirrorless cameras, such as the GX8, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.